Information Storage in the Stochastic Ising Model: Storage for Superlinear Time

-Fix $\ell\leq \sqrt{n}-2$, and let $\mathcal{R}_\ell\subset\Omega_n$ be the set of configurations with a single square droplet (Fig.~\ref{FIG:droplet}): all spins are -1 except for those inside an $\ell \times \ell$ square, which are +1.
+Fix $\ell\leq \sqrt{n}-2$, and let $\mathcal{R}_\ell\subset\Omega_n$ be the set of configurations with a single $\ell\times\ell$ square droplet (Fig.~\ref{FIG:droplet}).
+Namely, all spins are -1 except for those inside the square, which are +1.
 The graph distance between the square and the boundary of the grid is assumed to be at least one.